Bifurcation from a blood flow with variable body force: Introduction

+The study of human arterial blood flow model has a long history, it tracks back to the original work by Euler \cite{euler} in 1775.
+He proposed a one-dimension inviscid flow with the conservation of mass and momentum.
+Euler's work was innovative, but regrettably failed in considering the wave-like nature of the flow and finding a solution for his equations.
+After 100 years later, Anliker et al. \cite{anliker} and Skalak \cite{skalak} applied Riemann's characteristics method (see \cite{riemann}) to develop the research on the artistic flow.
 Up till to 21-th century, the study of the blood flows has once again attracted widespread attentions.
 In 2002, Quarteroni and Formaggia \cite{book} studied the problem of haemodynamics and 2D, 3D blood flow models.
 For the convenience of research, the model of blood flow was often seen as an incompressible non-Newtonian fluid with viscosity.
-In 2010, Dong \cite{Dong} studied the Cauchy problem to the viscous incompressible micropolar non-Newtonian fluid flows.
-And Dong concerned with the asymmetric stress tensor in the system.
 In 2015, Friedman \cite{Friedman} et al. considered a free boundary problem for small plaques in the artery and studied the stability of blood flow system with some conditions.
-In 2016, Quarteroni et al. \cite{AAC} use the geometric multiscale approach to deal with the 3D blood flow problem and emphasize the need for rigorous mathematical models to fill the gap between theory and practice.
+In 2016, Quarteroni et al. \cite{AAC} used the geometric multiscale approach to deal with the 3D blood flow problem and emphasize the need for rigorous mathematical models to fill the gap between theory and practice.
 In order to better simulate the dynamic behavior in actual blood flow, Tabi et al. \cite{Tabi} considered the impact of viscosity, radiations, magnetic fields on velocity and temperature on the blood flow.
 And in 2021, Bi et al. \cite{Bi} studied one kind of incompressible blood flow under the weak viscosity condition.
 A traveling wave solution and some properties of it are given.
-The numerical algorithms on blood flow model have also attracted a large number of scholars to conduct research, one can refer to \cite{ali, JCP,JCP3,striva,JCP2}.
+The numerical algorithms on blood flow model have also attracted a large number of scholars to conduct research, one can refer to \cite{ JCP3,striva}.
 In the systematic monograph on the mathematical modelling of the cardiovascular system \cite{book}, the authors mentioned that a few of factors should be incorporated into the blood vessel artery based on the basic model.
 These factors includes axial symmetry, radial displacements, constant pressure, dominance of axial velocity and body forces.
-Quarteroni and Formaggia \cite{book} incorporated the body force into the blood model described by a viscous and incompressible Navier-Stokes equation as follows:
+Quarteroni and Formaggia \cite{book} incorporated the body force into the blood model described by a viscous and incompressible Navier-Stokes equation.
+Recent years have witnessed significant advances in the study of traveling wave solutions to free boundary flow problems.
+Within the framework of the full incompressible Navier-Stokes equations, Koganemaru and Tice \cite{tice1} established the existence of traveling wave solutions with Navier slip boundary conditions; subsequently, Stevenson and Tice \cite{tice2} further investigated gravity-driven traveling bore wave solutions.
+In parallel, for the more simplified shallow water model, Stevenson and Tice systematically analyzed the well-posedness of the traveling wave problem \cite{tice3} and the asymptotic behavior of two-dimensional stationary wave solutions \cite{tice4}.
+For more detailed applications of the body force, one can refer to \cite{Foias}.
+However, most of the above mentioned works are on the numerical computation of the blood flow model.
+The problem of solving the dynamic equations of blood flow with boundary conditions is rarely solved by scholars.
+It is known that if the surface of flow is considered as a free boundary, solving the PDEs becomes particularly complex.
+An effective way to describe the fluid dynamics is to find laminar solutions (see \cite{chu1,chu2,chu3,AAC}).
+In this paper, we use one kind of generalized Navier-Stokes equations with viscosity terms and free boundary conditions to describe the dynamic behavior of blood flow in arteries.
+In particular, we note that the volume force in the blood flow is not constant, but changes with the position and time (For more details on the variable body force, readers can refer to \cite{Foias}).
+We pay our particular attentions to the rotational blood flow.
+The blood model with time dependent body force is formulated as follows: